V4Fire/Core/src/core/object/watch/README.md

 proxy.set('name', 'Andrey');
 ```

-Notice, the function creates a new object that wraps the original and adds watching functionality.
+Notice, the function creates a new object that wraps the original and adds the watching functionality.
-The new object is connected to the original, i.e. if you change a value of some property of the proxy object,
+The new object is connected to the original, and if you change the value of some property of the proxy object,
 it will affect the original object.
 The connection works with the reverted direction too, when you change the original object,
 but in this case, you can't watch these mutations.